null .

 Mustang SVO Interior and Exterior Changes

 Outside, the uniqueness of this model was even more prevalent with the addition of two iconic styling elements: the bi-plane rear spoiler and the large, functional hood scoop.
 These two things instantly set the SVO apart from standard Mustangs and would go on to define this unique vehicle.
-Eagle-eyed muscle car addicts will also note that the unique taillights also made an appearance on 1993 Cobra - a distant cousin of the SVO.
+Eagle-eyed muscle car addicts will also note that the unique taillights appeared on the 1993 Cobra, a distant cousin of the SVO.

 Mustang SVO: The Numbers